History of our Routmaster Busses

-When the route masters were decommissioned in 2005 it was sold on to Ensign, who then sold it on to London and Bath Estates and converted into a hospitality bus, by South East Coachworks, until it was sold again to the Red Bus Bistro Company, and once again converted by South East Coachworks into our new and Sophisticated Tearooms, and will now undertake afternoon tea tours and gourmet burger tours in the wonderfully Cultural Cities of Edinburgh and Glasgow.
+When the route masters were decommissioned in 2005 it was sold on to Ensign, who then sold it on to London and Bath Estates.
+It was converted into a hospitality bus, by South East Coachworks, until it was sold again to the Red Bus Bistro Company.
+It was once again converted by South East Coachworks into our new and Sophisticated Tearooms, and will now undertake afternoon tea tours and cocktail tours and wizarding tours in the wonderfully Cultural Cities of Edinburgh and Glasgow.

 History of the Routemaster Bus

 The Route master bus was developed during the years 1947–1956 by a team directed by A. M. Durrant and Colin Curtis, with vehicle styling by Douglas Scott.
 The design brief was to produce a vehicle that was lighter (hence more fuel efficient) and easier to operate.
 The resulting vehicle could seat 64 passengers despite being three-quarters of a ton lighter than the preceding RT, which seated only 56.
 The first task on delivery to service was to replace London’s trolleybuses.